CripterHack/smart-git-commit/README.md

 - ⚡ **Fallback Mechanism**: Works even without AI using rule-based analysis
 - 🎯 **Smart Change Importance**: Prioritizes changes based on impact analysis
 - 🧩 **Component Detection**: Identifies file components based on project structure

+## Installation from PyPI

+The package is available on PyPI and can be installed using pip: https://pypi.org/project/smart-git-commit/

 ## Prerequisites